spiiiizzzz/c3extractor/README.md

 A very simple program to extract the assets from bundles used by the Construct 3 engine.

-The program was made with Linux in mind, but I accept merge requests if anyone wants to port it to Windows or MacOS
+The program was made with Linux in mind, but I accept merge requests if anyone wants to port it to Windows or MacOS.

 ## Compilation